slpclmdpt/WebDevlopment/README.md

 # WebDevlopment

-Here are some of my react based web projects.
+Here are some of my web projects.